Hannah Bilka

-Hannah Bilka (born March 24, 2001) is an American professional ice hockey player for the Seattle Torrent of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
-She was drafted fourth overall by PWHL Boston in the 2024 PWHL draft.
-She played college ice hockey at Boston College and Ohio State.
+Hannah Bilka (born March 24, 2001) is an American professional ice hockey player for the PWHL Detroit of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+A native of Coppell, Texas, Bilka overcame the challenges of growing up in a non-traditional hockey market to become one of the top players in women's hockey.